-The precision engineering and plastic injection moulding segments supplies high precision moulds, tools and dies, jigs and fixtures and plastic injection moulding parts to the connector, aerospace, automotive, electrical and electronics, computer and peripherals, and telecommunication industries.
-These segments also produce high precision metal and plastic parts for the semiconductor industry.
+The precision engineering and plastic injection moulding segment supplies high precision moulds, tools and dies, jigs and fixtures and plastic injection moulding parts to the connector, aerospace, automotive, electrical and electronics, computer and peripherals, and telecommunication industries.
+The Group also produces high precision metal and plastic parts for the semiconductor industry in this segment.

-The revenue from precision engineering and plastic injection moulding segments was RM23.24 million in the FY2021 as compared to RM20.14 million in FY2020.
+The revenue from precision engineering and plastic injection moulding segment was RM24.59 million in the FY2022 as compared to RM23.24 million in FY2021.
 The increase in revenue mainly due to higher demand from its existing and new customers.